soc/soc.me/_lessons-learned/type-annotations.md

 **Input before output**

-The `i: Int` syntax naturally leads to a method syntax where the inputs (parameters) are defined before the output (result type), which in turn leads to more consistency with lambdas (whose inputs are also defined before its output).
+The `i: Int` syntax naturally leads to a method syntax where the inputs (parameters) are defined before the output (result type), which in turn leads to more consistency with lambda syntax (whose inputs are also defined before its output).

 **Consistency between definition and usage**

 The way a method is defined should mirror the way it can be used.
 (See [Why is `[]` better than `<>` for generic types?](generics))

 **Definition before usage**

 A generic type parameter should be declared before it is used.
 Otherwise it's hard to tell to what a type argument refers to:

 ```java
 class Id<T>() {